DEGREE AT A GLANCE:

 If you have a non-business-related bachelor’s degree, or you have a bachelor’s degree in a business program that is NOT accredited by the Accreditation Council for Business Schools and Programs (ACBSP), the Association to Advance Collegiate Schools of Business (AACSB), or the International Assembly for Collegiate Business Education (IACBE), your required first courses here will be:

 Note: you may enroll in the other courses only after you have completed these 3 courses.

-If you have a Bachelor’s degree in a business program that is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) or the Association to Advance Collegiate Schools of Business (AACSB), you are not required to take BUSN601, Global Business Management; BUSN602, Managerial Analysis; and BUSN 603, Quantitative Analysis.
-You may take three graduate-level elective courses in their place.
-Your Admissions Representative will need to review a Bachelor’s transcript to verify this information.
+If you have a bachelor’s degree in a business program that is accredited by ACBSP, AACSB, or IACBE you are NOT required to take the courses listed above, and instead may take 3 graduate-level elective courses in their place.
+Your admissions representative will need to review your bachelor’s transcript to verify this information.

 American Public University System

 Graduates with business degrees are well prepared to pursue a variety of different careers because of their diversified skill set.
 Business degrees focus on a broad range of functions such as entrepreneurship, management, human resources, marketing, financial analysis, and basic accounting.
 Business principles can be applied across industries and can lead to careers in government, healthcare, commerce, information technology, and many others.
 Graduates with business degrees possess practical knowledge that enhances their ability to advance in business and leadership roles in private, public, and nonprofit sectors.

 Select a program below to learn more about faculty recommended resources for exploring career paths, employment websites, professional affiliations, virtual communities, conferences and much more.

 Decision Making - Weighing out the options in a situation or a problem and logically choosing the best course of action.